rbengtsson/Automoqer/README.md

 {
     using (var serviceMocker = new AutoMoqer<CustomerService>())
     {
-		//Your Moq Setup are defined here..
+		//Your Moq .Setup are defined here..
 		//Mocks accessed by serviceMocker.Param<ILogger>().Setup(...

 		//Actual test-case goes here...
 		//Service accessed by serviceMocker.Service

-		//Your Moq Verify are defined here...
+		//Your Moq .Verify are defined here...
 	}
 }
 ```